daleonpz/Research-Project/chapter3.md

 Experimental Results
 ==========================

-In this chapter, we evaluate the behavior of the follower in an controlled environment.
+In this chapter, we evaluate the behavior of the Follower in an controlled environment.
-We present the results of three test cases: known distance and angle and difference between ultrasonic sensor and camera.
+We present the results of two test cases: known distance and angle and difference between ultrasonic sensor and camera.
-Our experiments consisted in three steps: set a known initial and final position, turn on the follower rover, measure the deviation from expected final position
+Our experiments consisted in three steps: set a known initial and final position, turn on the Follower rover, and measure the deviation from expected final position
 We measured the deviation using the front ultrasonic sensor, the PiCamera and a ruler with smallest division of the scale of 1 mm, or estimated uncertainty of 0.5 mm.

 Known distance and angle
 ----------------------------
-In this test case we evaluated followers accuracy to reach the desired position and orientation.
+In this test case we evaluated the Follower's accuracy to reach the desired position and orientation.
 The different setting and initial camera estimations are presented on table 3.1.
 Distance values are in centimeters (cm) and angle values are in degrees.
-For the initial position, the results show that absolute error  for both distance and angle are  less than 4cm and $3^\circ$ respectively, and that relative error are less than 5% for distance and less than 9% for angle if we ignore the relative error for $0^\circ$.
+For the initial position, the results show that absolute error  for both distance and angle is  less than 4cm and $3^\circ$ respectively, and that relative error is less than 5% for distance and less than 9% for angle if we ignore the relative error for $0^\circ$.

                     1               2               3               4               5
 ------------        ------          --------        --------        ------          ----------